Groklaw: Later history

 In January 2009, Groklaw entered a second phase, focusing on consolidation and cleanup of the legal history collected on the site.

 In April 2010, Groklaw was selected by the Library of Congress for its web archival project, in the category of Legal Blogs.

 On April 9, 2011, Jones announced that Groklaw would stop publishing new articles on May 16, 2011, its 8th anniversary, as it had accomplished its original mission of revealing the truth behind the SCO lawsuits.

 On May 16, 2011, Jones reaffirmed her desire to step down from writing daily articles and announced that the new editor would be Mark Webbink.

 Subsequent to this decision, new patent and copyright based attacks on the Android operating system led to Jones resuming an editorial role, and along with Mark Webbink she moderated and edited the site.

 On August 20, 2013, a final article appeared on Groklaw, explaining that due to pervasive government monitoring of the Internet, there could no longer be an expectation of the sort of privacy online that was necessary to collaborate on sensitive topics.
 Citing the closure of Lavabit earlier that month, Jones wrote "I can't do Groklaw without your input.... and there is now no private way, evidently, to collaborate." and "What I do know is it's not possible to be fully human if you are being surveilled 24/7...
 I hope that makes it clear why I can't continue.
 There is now no shield from forced exposure."

 During 2020, the site was intermittently unavailable.
 As of 2022, the home page and parts of the content were still available.
 As of October 2024, although the domain name is still registered, the landing page displayed a GoDaddy domain-parking page.
 On 18 July 2025, the groklaw.net site was available and mostly worked with a few odd mis-links.

-As of 18 August 2025 the site points to a crypto gambling site.
+As of 18 August 2025 the domain name points to a crypto gambling site.